Disabled single parents

 You may already be claiming a benefit because of illness or disability, such as Employment and Support Allowance (ESA) or Personal Independence Payment (PIP).
 You can read more information on these benefits on our page ‘If you have a disability or a health issue’.

-If you are unable to work due to illness or disability, and have paid enough National Insurance Contributions you may be able to claim contributory or ‘new style’ ESA, if you are not entitled to statutory sick pay from your employer.
+If you are unable to work due to illness or disability, and have paid enough National Insurance Contributions you may be able to make a new claim contributory or ‘new style’ ESA, if you are not entitled to statutory sick pay from your employer.
 You may also be able to claim additional means-tested benefits including income-related ESA, Housing Benefit , and Council Tax Reduction.

 If you are not entitled to contributory ESA and are making a new claim for a benefit because you have limited capability for work, you may need to claim the new benefit known as Universal Credit.
 Universal Credit has generally replaced new claims for income-related ESA, although there are certain circumstances when it’s still possible to make a new claim for income-related ESA.
 If you are currently claiming income-related ESA it is likely that you will be moved over to Universal Credit at some point in the next few years.
 You can read more about this in our Universal Credit section, and the Money Advice Service’s guide to Universal Credit for disabled people.